thesashi7/AudioFeatureExtractor/README.md

 Dependecies: numpy, matplotlib, scipy, sklearn, hmmlearn, simplejson, eyed3, pydub

+*Sample Data presented in data and data1 folders*

 **TO RUN**

   *extractor script --> fextractor.py*

-  Enter in terminal: python fextractor.py "full path to your directory containing wav files"
+  Enter in terminal:

+  python fextractor.py "full path to your directory containing wav files"

 **Please visit the following links for more details about pyAudioAnalysis:**